 The candidate statement pamphlets are nonpartisan, comprehensive sources of information for Arizona voters.
 Before the start of early voting for each election, the Commission will produce and mail primary and general election candidate statement pamphlets to every household in Arizona that has a registered voter.
-Participating and traditional candidates may supply the Commission with a picture and statement for inclusion in the pamphlets.
-All candidates who will appear on either the primary or general election ballot may submit a statement and photograph by the deadline.
-The pamphlets will include the office for which the candidate is running, as well as the candidate's name, photograph, party affiliation, funding source, web address and statement.
+Participating and traditional candidates may supply the Commission with a picture, statement, and bio for inclusion in the pamphlets.
+All candidates who will appear on either the primary or general election ballot may submit a statement, bio, and photograph by the deadline.
+The pamphlets will include the office for which the candidate is running, as well as the candidate's name, photograph, party affiliation, funding source, web address, statement, and bio.

-Statements
+Statements and Bio

-The statements are to be no more than 200 words in length.
+The statements are to be no more than 200 words in length, and the bio is to be no more than 100 words.
 The Commission will allow candidates to submit separate statements for the primary and general election pamphlets.
 If a candidate submits a statement for the primary election pamphlet and does not submit a new statement for the general election pamphlet, the statement from the primary election pamphlet will be used for the general election pamphlet.
-The Commission will only accept statements electronically through the Commission's website, www.azcleanelections.gov.
-Statements will be cutoff at the 200-word mark.
-The statement word count will be verified by Microsoft Word.
+The bio submitted for the primary pamphlet will be used in the general election pamphlet.
+The Commission will only accept statements and bios electronically through the Commission's website, www.azcleanelections.gov.
+Statements will be cutoff at the 200-word mark, bios will be cutoff at the 100-word mark.
+The statement and bio word count will be verified by Microsoft Word.